WV NOW encouraging women to vote, honoring Suffrage movement

 In the last election, West Virginia ranked 48 out of 50 when it came to the number of females voting within the state.
 Boyd says the newly re-organized group is hoping to change that in the upcoming election.

-“We are working with the Secretary of State’s Office to do our part and encourage women to get out and vote, exercise your right, and make your voice heard,” Boyd told 13 News Reporter Lily Bradley.
+“We are working with the Secretary of State’s Office to do our part and encourage women to get out and vote, exercise your right, and make your voice heard,” said Boyd.

-The chapter is hosting a year long celebration leading up to the centennial — hoping to highlight the history of the women’s movement and encourage others to exercise their right as well.
+The chapter is hosting a year-long celebration leading up to the centennial — hoping to highlight the history of the women’s movement and encourage others to exercise their right as well.
 The first event will be held Monday, the 26th at the Bridge Road Bistro from 6 -8.
-To learn more about the event, click here.
+To learn more about the event, you can visit their Facebook event.